top of page

 Relationship Counselling

-Therapeutic couple counselling can be useful during any of these phases, to learn more about ourselves and how we function in relationships.
-Many couples benefit from having a space where they can discuss relationship challenges and differences.
-A counsellor can foster open and honest communication, working to ensure that both partners feel heard, valued, respected, trusted, safe and supported.
-You can learn new insights about yourself in a relationship, learn to resolve conflicts constructively and keep the romance alive through shared activities, surprises and regular expressions of love.
+During these growth phases, relationship counselling can be helpful to foster open, honest communication leading to deep trust.
+Many couples benefit from having a protected, non-judgemental space to discuss relationship challenges and differences.
+Counsellors work to ensure that both partners feel heard, valued, respected, trusted, safe and supported.
+New insights often emerge, and both partners learn to resolve conflicts constructively while keeping the romance alive with shared activities, surprises and regular expressions of love.

 Our practitioner Frederica has also trained in mediation and family dispute resolution, and can also provide advice on conflict resolution, parenting plans, and healthy family separation or "healthy uncoupling".
 Please get in touch to discuss your particular situation.